 On November 15, 2019, the Company commenced trading on the TSX Venture Exchange (the "TSXV") under the symbol "NKL".

 Company Highlights

-During the twelve months ended January 31, 2024, The Company received \$14.5M in cash-distributions from Ramu and repaid \$14.4M of the non-recourse Construction Debt.
+During the twelve months ended January 31, 2025, the Company received \$7.0M in cash distributions from Ramu and repaid \$9.6M of the non-recourse Construction Debt (as defined below).